next-theme/theme-next-docs/source/docs/theme-settings/posts.md

 ### Follow Me

+NexT theme offers a "Follow Me" feature that enables you to showcase your social media presence and other communication channels.
+This allows your readers to follow your content across various platforms, helping you build and maintain a stronger connection with your audience.
+You can display links to popular social networks, messaging platforms, or RSS feeds, each accompanied by its corresponding icon for better visual recognition.

 ```yml NexT config file
 # Subscribe through Telegram Channel, Twitter, etc.
 # Usage: `Key: permalink || icon` (Font Awesome)